A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 Coonawarra

 Red wine lovers will probably already have Coonawarra on the list.
-It is one of the smaller South Australia wine regions but makes up for that with its fertile red soil, which is perfect for producing quality reds.
-Its modest size is a bonus because it means all the wine cellars are close together and easy to find.
+It is one of the smaller South Australian wine regions and quite a distance from the capital, but it’s worth the trip.
+Its fertile red soil is perfect for producing quality reds and its modest size means all the wine cellars are close together and easy to find.

 In terms of wine, Coonawarra offers rich, playful drops that are colourful in the mouth and in the glass.
 Try the internationally renowned Cabernet Sauvignon or the Shiraz for the finest drops in the region and enjoy the richness that comes from the dense, fertile soil.